hmyuuu/kirin/docs/index.md

 ```

 The `FoodMethods` class is a subclass of `MethodTable`.
-Together with the decorator from the dialect group `dialect.register`, they registers the implementation  method table to interpreter.
+Together with the decorator from the dialect group `@dialect.register`, they register the implementation of the method table to interpreter.
 The implementation is a method decorated with `@impl` that executes the
 statement.

 ```python